aces/Loris-MRI/docs/scripts_md/DTI.md

 INPUT: XML protocol used (or that has been used) to run DTIPrep

-RETURNS: dereferenced hash containing DTIPrep protocol as follows:
+RETURNS: reference to a hash containing DTIPrep protocol as follows:

     entry   => 'QC_QCOutputDirectory'     => {}
             => 'QC_QCedDWIFileNameSuffix' => {